collins-ps/advanced_programming_hw5/README.md

 I referenced class materials and geekforgeeks (https://www.geeksforgeeks.org/dijkstras-algorithm-for-adjacency-list-representation-greedy-algo-8/).

 ## Discussion on program and performance
 I did not observe any compilation or run-time errors.
 The Valgrind report is clean.
-I removed the comments in graph1.txt.
+Please use the edited version of graph1.txt (comments removed) and updated versions of graph.h and graph.c uploaded to the main branch.

 ### Results